robdyke/dotfiles/README.md

 # Latency and speed

+The UI latency of modern computers has gotten progressively worse in the last 30 years despite advancement in clock speed and computing power.
+Worse yet, a lot of user interfaces actually needlessly add latency by introducing pointless animations.
+See <https://danluu.com/input-lag/> for an in-depth investigation.

 The lowest possible latency is a target for my workflow and code in this repository.
 Too many user interfaces waste time on stupid animations or are just generally slow; working with a setup that is perceptually instantaneous is